by Jon (Updated on 2016-12-06)

 - The entry transition

-Use the following blocks (Scene > Game Flow) to perform a scene change.
+Use the following blocks (under Scene > Game Flow) to perform a scene change.

 Example: Enter Door, Switch Scene